 The same thing is true with technical debt.

 Technical debt – also known as tech debt or code debt – is what happens when a development team speeds up the delivery of a project or functionality that will require refactoring later on.
 A quicker development process becomes the priority instead of high-quality code.

-Like financial debt, tech debt can either harm or help your organization.
+Like financial debt, tech debt can either harm or help your organisation.
 In order to use it wisely, engineers and team leaders must monitor how much technical debt they acquire and learn to manage it well.
-This can become a difficult task for organizations, especially when they do not have a clear understanding of the advantages and disadvantages of tech debt.
+This can become a difficult task for organisations, especially when they do not have a clear understanding of the advantages and disadvantages of tech debt.

 That’s why we wrote up this complete guide to technical debt, to help bring clarity to a new and somewhat murky conversation.

 This guide will help you answer the following questions👇

 Let’s get started!